gelendir/rtcsms/README.md

 HTTP client/server and JSON parser.
 The only 2 exceptions to this rule were:

 - TLS, because I don't know enough about cryptography to write my own encryption layer
 - Date handling.
-I could have, but I was getting lazy at this point and wanted to finish the project
+I could have, but I was getting lazy and wanted to finish the project quickly

+I didn't implement the complete HTTP and JSON specs, but wrote enough to get it working with the RTC and voip.ms web APIs.